leeboardtools/mimon/UIDesignNotes.md

 Name | Quantity | Price | Price Change | Market Value | Day Change | Cost Basis | Gain/Loss | % of Account

+New Transaction:
+    - Changing the date for new Lot transactions doesn't update the date.